Have you ever tried stump removal using Epsom salt?

 Epsom Salt has many uses besides making baths more relaxing and healthy for your skin and body.

-If you have ever asked the question of “how to kill a tree stump” Epsom salt can help naturally remove tree stumps without the use of toxic chemicals.
+If you have ever asked the question of “how to kill tree stumps” Epsom salt can help naturally remove tree stumps without the use of toxic chemicals.

-In high dosages, Epsom Salt of Magnesium Sulfate can kill weeds and plants so it can also be used to kill a tree stump – which is why it is one of the most popular “natural” options for removing tree stumps, not to mention the cheapest.
+In high dosages, Epsom Salts (Magnesium Sulfate) can kill weeds and plants so it can also be used to kill the stump of a tree – which is why it is one of the most popular “natural” options for removing tree stumps, not to mention the cheapest.

-For many homeowners, the cost of grinding and removal of tree roots is too high.
+For many homeowners, the cost of grinding and removal of tree roots in their yard is too high.

 Using a 1/2″ drill bit or similar size begin by drilling holes in the stumps starting three inches from the outer edge and working your way inside.